waka-wa/json-manager/README.md

 ![JSON File Manager Screenshot](JSON_File_Manager_results.png)

 ## Warning
-This is still very much WIP, and as it has the capability to delete files so pleas proceed with caution
+This is still very much WIP, and as it has the capability to delete files so please proceed with caution.

 ## Features